Frequently Asked Questions

 - Dead animals: The County currently contracts with a private entity for carcass removal.
 Contact Animal Carcass Removal at 866-478-3323

 - How do I get speed monitoring on our road:

 - I am sponsoring a marathon; do I need to submit for any permits?
 Yes, you will need to apply for an Encroachment Permit for your event.

 - Vegetation is overgrown and becoming a fire hazard.
 How do I get the County to take care of it?
 You can request service in one of three ways.
 Open a work order using the service request work order application.
 Call Public Works at (530) 265-1411 to open a work order.
 Submit an email through the Public Works email address.
-A Public Works Staff Member will determine if the vegetation is on public or private property, will inspect the location and get the work scheduled.
+A Public Works Staff Member will determine if the vegetation is on public or private property, will inspect the location, and get the work scheduled.

 - We just bought a home and need to switch the Sewer billing into our name: Sewer charges are billed through Annual Tax bills.
 Ownership changes are handled by the County Recorders office.

 - Where can I find out what my annual sewer charges - Annual Sewer Charges

 - What is a home owner responsible for maintaining their sewer system?
 Sewer Maintenance